kreeedit/trace/README.md

 The script takes the following arguments:

-- model (required): The method to use to compare the texts.
+- **model** (required): The method to use to compare the texts.
 Must be either "minihash" or "sentencetransformer".
-- model_type: If you're using the sentencetransformer (default: sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2).
+- **model_type**: If you're using the sentencetransformer (default: sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2).
-- directory (required): The directory containing the text files to compare.
+- **directory** (required): The directory containing the text files to compare.
-- window_size: The size of each text window.
+- **window_size**: The size of each text window.
 Defaults to 100.
 Increasing the window size increases the size of the text chunks being compared.
 A smaller window size may lead to more granular comparison, while a larger window size might lead to more generalized comparison.
-- step_size: The step size to move for each new window.
+- **step_size**: The step size to move for each new window.
 Defaults to 50.
 A smaller step size means more overlap between consecutive windows and more comparisons, leading to potentially higher precision but slower computation.
 A larger step size means less overlap and fewer comparisons.
-- ngram_size: The size of each n-gram, if you're using the MinHash method.
+- **ngram_size**: The size of each n-gram, if you're using the MinHash method.
 Defaults to 3.
 Larger n-gram sizes may capture more context but might be less sensitive to small changes, while smaller n-gram sizes might be more sensitive but less context-aware.
-- similarity_threshold: The threshold for considering two texts to be similar.
+- **similarity_threshold**: The threshold for considering two texts to be similar.
 Defaults to 0.7.
 Increasing the threshold will result in fewer but potentially higher quality similarities

 #### Minihash